LironHaim15/anomalies_detection_web_app/README.md

 Press on the `Submit!` button and get the results in the frame below.

 You may also send a manual HTTP-POST request to the url `localhost:8080` and get the results via JSON response.
+The request should contain FormData with the two files and the type of detection algorithm.

 ## Requirements